stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

             .build()
 ```

-There is a lot of mucking about and hard-coded data here that we will address in the next chapter.
+There is a lot of mucking about and hard-coded data here that will be addressed in the next chapter.

 The final change to the demo is to remove the hard coded vertex data in the shader and configure the incoming VBO which involves:

 - The addition of two `layout` directives to specify the incoming data from the vertex buffer, corresponding to the locations specified in the vertex attributes.

-- Set `gl_Position` to the position of each vertex.
+- Output the position of each vertex.

 - Pass through the colour of each vertex onto the next stage.